sbmlteam/libsbml/README.txt

 ----------------

-There are two kinds of mailing lists available: normal discussion lists for humans, and a CVS change notification list.
+There are two kinds of mailing lists available: normal discussion lists for humans, and a SVN change notification list.

 Discussion lists
 ----------------